Navy Dolphins Used In Cruel Experiments

 Among the battery of invasive procedures the dolphins are forced to undergo include catheters being inserted into their bladders and anuses for 25 hours at a time; biopsies of their blubber that requires multiple painful needle punches; being forced to endure freezing cold water temperatures that they would never encounter in the wild, and using a stomach tube to force gallons of seawater into their stomachs.

 Using dolphins in experiments that have absolutely zero benefit to the dolphins and exclusive benefits (albeit dubious) to human beings is wrong on so many levels.
-All of these dolphins should be moved to seaside sanctuaries immediately and never forced to undergo another invasive procedure again.
+All of these dolphins should be moved to seaside sanctuaries when they become available, and never forced to undergo another invasive procedure again.